wicked-rainman/wicked-rainman.github.io/_posts/2020-06-29-Black-and-white-days.md

 lower grade of employee.
 Part time cleaners cocked a snoot with impunity, HR didn’t exist and a [_safe-space_](https://en.wikipedia.org/wiki/Safe_space “a domicile for snowflakes" ) hadn’t been invented yet.

 Being a newbie, I was left to operate an (end of life) IBM 360/85.
-When left to my own devices, I recall it as actually being quite fun to use, so today I decided to try and look up the specification of this behemoth.
+When left to my own devices, I recall it being quite fun to use, so today I decided to try and look up the specification of this behemoth.

 This proved quite difficult as it seems not many of them were made, but from what I can gather it could process 3.5K’s worth of